binpash/libdash/README.md

 The general AST is described in `nodes.h`.
 There are some tricky invariants around the precise formatting of control codes; the OCaml code shows some examples of working with the `args` fields in `ocaml/ast.ml`, which converts the C AST to an OCaml AST.

 The OCaml tools `shell_to_json` and `json_to_shell` will produce JSON ASTs, allowing you to work with these ASTs in any language.

+# Pretty printing

+The pretty printer does its best to produce valid shell scripts, but it's possible to manually construct AST nodes that don't directly correspond to valid scripts.

+For example, the Python AST `[[['Q', [['C', 34]]]]]` represents a quoted field containing a double quote character.
+Translated literally, this would yield the string `"""`, which is not a valid shell script.
+The pretty printer will instead automatically escape the inner quote, rendering `"\""`.

+While the printer tries to get things right either way, you should use escapes to signal to the printer when to escape: you should use the Python AST `[[['Q', [['E', 34]]]]]` to mark the inner double quote as escaped.